Sudeep4021/Time-Series-Project/README.md

 # Time-Series-Project
-Frocasting Feature in a given duration
+Forecasting Feature in a given duration